eliemichel/LearnWebGPU/basic-3d-rendering/input-geometry/playing-with-buffers.md

 Copying a buffer
 ----------------

 We can now submit a **buffer-buffer copy** operation to the command queue.
-This is not directly available from the queue object but rather requires to **create a command encoder**.
-We may use the same one as the render pass for our test and simply add the following:
+This is not directly available from the queue object but rather requires us to **create a command encoder**.
+Once we have an encoder we may simply add the following:

 ````{tab} With webgpu.hpp
 ```{lit} C++, Copy buffer to buffer